iodigital-com/io-technology/data/blog/lets-explore-astros-core-features.md

 ```

 The most important aspect of Astro components is that they render to HTML by default during the build process.
 Even if you run JavaScript code within your components, it will all be executed ahead of time and removed from the final HTML that you send to your users.
 As a result, the site loads faster and has no JavaScript footprint by default.
-If you need client side javascript you can make use of a `<script/>` tag in the component’s template
+If you need client side JavaScript you can make use of a `<script/>` tag in the component’s template

 ### Adding interactivity